 - Look for Academic Continuity class objectives from your instructor.

 - Please note the Provost’s office website outlines the Academic Continuity Plan and provides links to additional technology and instructional resources, which includes an overview of CCU digital learning resources (e.g., Microsoft Teams, Moodle, etc.).

 - Have access to resources needed to complete activities scheduled for the day (such as Moodle and enough bandwidth to watch videos).

 - Know the best way to reach your instructor (email, telephone, Moodle, etc.) with questions about the course activities.

 - Get software and tools: Visit the student software page to download common Microsoft software applications.

-- Prepare for Virtual Meetings: Based on your instructor’s preferences for virtual class meetings, make sure you are familiar with and have installed Microsoft Teams.
+- Prepare for Virtual Meetings: Based on your instructor’s preferences for virtual class meetings, make sure you are familiar with:

 How to test and prepare

 Visit the Office 365 portal, log in, and choose the icon for Teams.
 In the bottom left corner, click the icon to download the installer.
 Test out chatting with faculty and staff to ensure you are comfortable with the functionality.
 You can also review our Microsoft Teams guide and Teams Resources.